mozilla/gecko-dev/testing/perfdocs/generated/perf-sheriffing.rst

   :alt: Alerts View Toolbar
   :align: center

-After accessing the Perfherder alerts page make sure the filter (located in the top middle of the screenshot below) is set to show the correct alerts for sheriffing.
+After accessing the Perfherder alerts page make sure the filter (located in the top middle of the screenshot) is set to show the correct alerts for sheriffing.
 The new alerts can be found when the **untriaged** option from the left-most dropdown is selected.
 As shown in the screenshot below: